vonfreiren/music-data-extensions/README.md

-# music-automstic-tagger
+# music-data-extensions

 ## Introduction
-Music automatic metadata retriever, including lyrics and cover
+Small application to edit the metadata of songs located in a given folder, by retrieving the metadata from online sources.

-Small application to edit the metadata of songs located in a given folder.
+It's also used to download the lyrics and cover image of the songs

 ## Sources